Anti-War Movement, Articles, Howard Zinn

 Mass economic suffering during the Great Depression forced political reforms.
 The New Deal did not emerge simply because leaders felt generous.
 It emerged because ordinary people demanded action.
 Workers organized.
 The unemployed marched.
 Families faced hunger.
 Farmers resisted foreclosure.
 Communities demanded relief.
 Social movements pushed the government to respond.

 The Anunnaki-dominator view says markets solve everything.
 The partnership view insists that society must protect vulnerable people and balance the common good against private greed.
-When markets collapse, people suffer first and financiers usually seek rescue.
+When markets collapse, people suffer first, and financiers usually seek rescue.
 The people’s government must serve people, not only banks, corporations, and investors.

 The New Deal revealed a crucial lesson: government can respond when enough people pressure it to act.
-Social Security, labor protections, public works, financial regulation, rural electrification, jobs programs, and relief efforts did not solve every problem, and many programs excluded or disadvantaged Black Americans, women, Native people, and agricultural workers.
-Yet the New Deal still showed that mass suffering can force political transformation.
+Social Security, labor protections, public works, financial regulation, rural electrification, jobs programs, and relief efforts did not solve every problem.

 Zinn’s view pushes us to ask who truly creates reform.
 Leaders sign laws, but people create the conditions that make those laws necessary.
 When millions organize, speak, strike, vote, write, protest, and refuse despair, they shift what governments consider possible.

-ILLUSTRATION 10: THE NEW DEAL AND PEOPLE’S PRESSURE
+THE NEW DEAL AND PEOPLE’S PRESSURE

 CIVIL RIGHTS, PEACE MOVEMENTS, AND WE THE PEOPLE